fionaliao/assorted-letters/_posts/2021-02-21-fluid-running.markdown

 tags:   life-story running mildly-gory
 ---

 If I’ve talked to you about running before, you’ve probably heard this story.
-It's about something I learnt about during a run.
+It's about something I learnt during a run.

 I bring it up a lot.